pathwaycom/llm-app/templates/drive_alert/README.md

-# Pathway + LLM + Slack notification: RAG App with real-time alerting when answers change in documents
+# Pathway Live Data Framework + LLM + Slack notification: RAG App with real-time alerting when answers change in documents

 Microservice for a context-aware alerting ChatGPT assistant.